johnkerl/miller/docs/src/new-in-miller-6.md

     * See also the [miscellaneous-flags reference](reference-main-flag-list.md#miscellaneous-flags).
 * Emitting a map-valued expression now requires either a temporary variable or the new `emit1` keyword.
 Please see the [page on emit statements](reference-dsl-output-statements.md#emit1-and-emitemitpemitf) for more information.
+* By default, field names are deduped for all file formats except JSON.
+So if you have an input record with `x=8,x=9` then the second field's key is renamed to `x_2` and so on -- the record scans as `x=8,x_2=9`.
+Use `mlr --no-dedupe-field-names` to suppress this, and have the record be scanned as `x=9`.
+For JSON, the last duplicated key in an input record is always retained, regardless of `mlr --no-dedupe-field-names`: `{"x":8,"x":9}` scans as if it were `{"x":9}`.